JulioJu/medicalCentre/README.md

 # TODO
 * Use an hot reload.
-* entities/address is not used.
-Include it.
+* Add an entity address.
 * regex for some req.body.*
 * delete commonjs in tsconfig.js and other files.
-* Implement an abstract dbMongo.service.ts
+* ~~ Implement an abstract dbMongo.service.ts ~~ Done.
 * Test if MongoDB is running
     https://stackoverflow.com/questions/39599063/check-if-mongodb-is-connected
     and adapt dbMongo.ts
-* In France, the Sécurité sociale use not the Social security number as key (too complex).
+* ~~In France, the Sécurité sociale use not the Social security number as key (too complex).
 Like them, do not use SSN.
 In file ./shared/abstract.entity.ts, add "id: number".
 Only with Mongo it seems not be possible to have a field UNIQUE, except if this field is the identifier.
-    Use Mongoose or JSON Schema to resolve that.
+    Use Mongoose or JSON Schema to resolve that.~~ mongodb automatically add an identifier with field '_id'. my code check that idssn is unique.
+* Secure abstract.service.ts against SQL injections.

 # MongoDB
 * See also http://mongodb.github.io/node-mongodb-native/2.2/tutorials/crud/